lizbradley/PHETS/README.md

 ![filtration movie](docs/readme/filt_movie.gif "filt_movie.mp4")

-This filtration can be summarized by its homology, which may be expressed as a persistence diagram or persistence rank function: python
+This filtration can be summarized by its homology, which may be expressed as a persistence diagram:

 ```python
 make_PD(filt, 'output/demo/PD.png')  # make the persistence diagram